ShahedAlMashni/disaster-response-pipeline/README.md

 ## Instructions:
 1. Run the following commands to set up the database and model.

     - To run ETL pipeline that cleans data and stores in database, **go to the data directory** and run:
             `python3 process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db`

-        This will create the database file in the **data** drectory
-    - To run ML pipeline that trains classifier and saves the model, **go to the model directory** and run:
+    - To run ML pipeline that trains classifier and saves the model,**go to the model directory** and run:
              `python3 train_classifier.py ../data/DisasterResponse.db classifier.pkl`

 2. Run the following command in the **app directory** to run the web app.
          `python3 run.py`

 3. Go to http://0.0.0.0:3001/